Nog-Frog/pokered-girl/README.md

 # Credit

-Code for Hebrew compatibility used to be from is from [**LIJI32**](https://github.com/LIJI32)'s old modification on top of pokered, called [pokeadom](https://github.com/LIJI32/pokeadom).\
+Code for Hebrew compatibility used to be from [**LIJI32**](https://github.com/LIJI32)'s old modification on top of pokered, called [pokeadom](https://github.com/LIJI32/pokeadom).\
 Almost none of LIJI32's code is used currently, but this project still utilizes many of the changes he made (that aren't code per-se).